-The weather has finally turned and so a lot of you will be out bathing your horses.
+The weather has warmed up and so a lot of you will be out bathing your horses.
 For the best results, follow our top tips and help transform your muddy monsters into gleaming show-ready horses.

 What you will need:

 - If your horse is particularly muddy when you start, remove the worst with grooming.